gauravshivhare-prj/gauravshivhare-prj/README.md

 ## 💼 Ongoing Projects

-- 🤖 **CodePilot** — An AI-powered coding assistant that can read, analyze, create files and folders, just like GitHub Copilot
+- 🤖 **CodePilot** — A web-based AI-powered coding assistant that runs in the browser, can read, analyze, create files and folders, just like GitHub Copilot
 - 📹 **Omegle Clone** — A real-time peer-to-peer video chat app built with WebRTC and Socket.io

 ---